translatable-exegetical-tools/Abbott-Smith/README.md

 Those interested should send an email to editors at textonline dot org (deleting the spaces and replacing "at" and "dot" with the appropriate characters).

+We keep track of what pages contributors are working on at the [Task Assignments](https://github.com/translatable-exegetical-tools/Abbott-Smith/wiki/Task-Assignments) page on the wiki.

 Current contributors include:
 * Daniel Owens
 * Dardo Sordi